Fork me on GitHub

 Export the access-plugin identity files

 Like all Teleport users, access-plugin needs signed credentials in order to connect to your Teleport cluster.
-You will use the tctl auth sign command to request these credentials for your plugin.
+You will use the tctl auth sign command to request these credentials.

 The following tctl auth sign command impersonates the access-plugin user, generates signed credentials, and writes an identity file to the local directory: